Never Ever Stop Learning: Guidance for Today from Florence Nightingale

 The art project got its start on Instagram.

 In the earliest months of the COVID-19 pandemic, Moses began posting daily portraits on Instagram of women who shared their lockdown stories with her.
 One woman who contacted Moses was the sister of Linda Valentino, MSN, RN, NEA-BC, chief nursing officer of Mount Sinai West and vice-president of women’s and children’s services at the Mount Sinai Health System.
-Valentino’s sister told Moses about Linda’s work on the front lines of the pandemic. […]
+Valentino’s sister told Moses about Linda’s work on the front lines of the pandemic.
+Inspired by her […]

 2021-05-05T09:06:32-04:00May 5th, 2021|Nursing|0 Comments